 - Autoimmune disorder

 Document as much detail as you can before and after noticing the blood.
+For example, runny stool, bright red stool, bloody diarrhea, and loose stool are all symptoms of the cause.
 The more information you can provide the veterinarian, the better diagnosis he or she can make.
 It will help him or her to eliminate more serious causes, if for example, other signs lead to food poisoning.

-Food poisoning can occur because of rancid food your dog has accidentally eaten; food that didn’t sit well with your dog’s stomach; or food that contains toxins that have disrupted your dog’s digestive system.
+Food poisoning can occur because of rancid food your dog has accidentally eaten; food that didn’t sit well with your dog’s stomach and digestive tract; or food that contains toxins that have disrupted your dog’s digestive system.
 Additionally, contaminated water from outside sources can contain strains of mold or algae.
 If your dog drinks from this water source, it can cause him to become ill as well.

 When your dog suffers from internal inflammation it can cause great pain and suffering.
 Gastroenteritis or stomach flu is when the gastrointestinal tract is inflamed.
+If there is bleeding in the gastrointestinal tract then this may cause tarry black stool known as melena.
 This may cause blood in your dog’s poop.
 Or, your dog may have contracted an infection, is suffering from allergies, or has parasites invading his body.
 In many cases, medication can help reduce the inflammation, while it’s determined what your pet’s true diagnosis is.